zinh/zinh.github.io/_posts/2018-07-18-end-to-end-encryption-using-ssh-key-pair.md

 ## Explanation

-The encryption script will download the public key of a github user, create PKCS8 key file from this public key, then use `openssl rsautl` to encrypt the text, and output base64 encoding of encrypted text.
+The encryption script will download the public key of a github user, convert to PKCS8 format, then use `openssl rsautl` to encrypt the text, finally output base64 encoding of the encrypted text.

-When a receiver received a encrypted text, he will need his private key to recover the original text(also using `openssl rsautl` utility.
+Receiver will need his private key to recover the original text(also using `openssl rsautl` utility).

 Refer to openssl rsautl [man page](https://www.openssl.org/docs/man1.1.0/apps/openssl-rsautl.html){:target="_blank"}{:rel="nofollow"} for a more detail of the parameters.